MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 ##### Response

 The following MBIM_DEVICE_CAPS_INFO_V2 structure shall be used in the InformationBuffer.
-Compared with the MBIM_CID_DEVICE_CAPS structure defined in section 10.5.1 of [LINK](TBD), the following structure has a new field called *DeviceIndex*.
-Unless stated here, the field descriptions in Table 10-14 of [LINK](TBD) apply here.
+Compared with the MBIM_CID_DEVICE_CAPS structure defined in section 10.5.1 of the public USB MBIM standard, the following structure has a new field called *DeviceIndex*.
+Unless stated here, the field descriptions in Table 10-14 of the public USB MBIM standard apply here.

 | Offset | Size | Field | Type | Description |
 | --- | --- | --- | --- | --- |